CiscoDevNet/NX-SDK/README.md

 # Usage

-Detailed usage of NX-OS Infra SDK:
+Detailed usage of NX-OS SDK:
   - For C++ custom Application development, public Classes and APIs to be used are available in <a href="http://gitlab.cisco.com/sathsrin/nxsdk/tree/master/include">include/</a>.
 Its description and usage are available in <a href="http://gitlab.cisco.com/sathsrin/nxsdk/blob/master/doc/html/annotated.html">doc/html/annotated.html</a> (doxygen generated).
 Please do a git pull and open the doxygen generated html page.
 Refer to <a href="http://gitlab.cisco.com/sathsrin/nxsdk/tree/master/examples">examples/</a> for sample C++ Apps.
   - Python and other language bindings will be auto-generated from the above classes and APIs using SWIG.
-    Only Python language bindings for NX-OS Infra SDK will be supported in Version 1.
-    Refer to <a href="http://gitlab.cisco.com/sathsrin/nxsdk/tree/master/python/examples">python/examples</a> for python Apps leveraging the NX-OS Infra SDK functionalities for Python custom App development.
+    Only Python language bindings for NX-OS SDK will be supported in Version 1.0 Refer to <a href="http://gitlab.cisco.com/sathsrin/nxsdk/tree/master/python/examples">python/examples</a> for python Apps leveraging the NX-OS SDK functionalities for Python custom App development.

 # Release

 ## Version V1.0
   - NX-OS Infra SDK will be first available on N9K switches as part of F release.
-  - Ability to develop C++ and Python custom application using NX-OS Infra SDK.
+  - Ability to develop C++ and Python custom application using NX-OS SDK.
   - Ability for custom applications to generate custom CLIs (config and show commands).
   - Ability to generate custom Syslogs, Events & Error history messages.
   - Ability to start/stop C++ and Python custom Applications from VSH just like any other native Nexus applications (like feature bgp)